ASSISTANCE DOGS NI QUIZ NIGHT

 Treat Bag£9.00

-Initial Outlay Approximately:£529
+Approximate Initial Outlay £872.43

-However the above is only a guide.
+However the above costings are approximate costs and should only be used as a guide.

-Additional Costs Yearly Costs
+Additional Costs Approximately Yearly Costs

 Feeding

-This will cost approximately £15-£20 per week.
+This will cost approximately £15-£20 per month.

 Worming